MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-rxqueue.md

 The **NETRXQUEUE_INIT** structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to [WDFDEVICE_INIT](https://msdn.microsoft.com/library/windows/hardware/ff546951).

 In this callback, the client driver might call [**NetRxQueueInitGetQueueId**](netrxqueueinitgetqueueid.md) to retrieve the identifier of the receive queue to set up.

+The NetRxQueue's ring buffer is allocated in NetRxQueueCreate, so it can be retrieved via [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md) after queue creation.
+You can use this as an opportunity to allocate any per-packet resources.

+If AllocationSize is specified, the receive buffers are not allocated until after this function returns.

 Example
 -----